Do you sometimes…

 Your adrenal glands also release cortisol when your blood sugar level drops too low, another perceived threat to your well-being.

 While cortisol is important for your body’s functions, too high of levels due to stress can cause problems.

 High levels of cortisol can:

-- Create an imbalance in your hormones and brain neurotransmitters, possibly leading to poor sleep, anxiety, and moodiness
+- Create an imbalance in your hormones and brain neurotransmitters, possibly leading to poor sleep quality, feelings of uneasiness and moodiness.

 Your adrenals perform other jobs, too.
 They regulate many bodily functions, including metabolism, and they release hormones essential for your physical, mental and emotional well-being.

 The good news is, ashwagandha may help your body adapt and protect against these negative effects of stress and cortisol.*